-White House Climate Czar to AP: Texas Storm ‘a Wake-Up Call'
+White House Climate Czar to AP: Texas Storm ‘A Wake-Up Call'

-In an interview with The Associated Press, Gina McCarthy said Friday that the storm that devastated Texas and other states “is not going to be as unusual as people had hoped.
+In an interview with The Associated Press, Gina McCarthy said the storm that devastated Texas and other states "is not going to be as unusual as people had hoped.
 It is going to happen, and we need to be as resilient and working together as much as possible.
-We need systems of energy that are reliable and resilient as well.''
+We need systems of energy that are reliable and resilient as well."

 McCarthy's comments came as Biden and his wife Jill were in Texas to survey damage caused by the storm, which caused millions of homes and business to lose heat and running water.
 At least 40 people in the state died.